R1-Code-Interpreter: LLMs Reason with Code via Supervised and Multi-stage Reinforcement Learning: Introduction

+We finetune Qwen-2.5~\citep{qwen2025qwen25technicalreport} models (3/7/14B), achieving average success rate improvements of 33.7\% on 107 train tasks and 34.1\% on 37 test tasks.
+As shown in Fig.~\ref{fig:fig1_overview}, our best model, R1-CI-14B, raises testing accuracy from 44.1\% to 72.4\%, outperforming much larger GPT-4o text-only (58.6\%) and GPT-4o with its inherent Code Interpreter (70.9\%).
+The resulting model effectively combines code execution with textual reasoning, solving tasks through iterative “execute-and-explore” interactions before producing final answers.
+The model gradually learns to generate code to verify its answers, an emergent behavior rarely observed before training.
+Our main contributions are:

-\textbf{1) Broad domains:} We curate 144 reasoning and planning tasks (107 for training, 37 for testing), each with over 200 samples of varying difficulty.
+\textbf{1) To our best knowledge, this is the first published work to train general Code Interpreter across multiple tasks and domains.} Unlike prior work that focused on single task or tasks with simple reasoning, we curate 144 challenging reasoning and planning tasks, each with over 200 samples of varying difficulty.
 All tasks are standardized into a unified format to enable efficient rollout and automated correctness evaluation.
 They cover diverse reasoning skills, including mathematical, spatial, logical, ordinal, optimization, and search-based reasoning.
-Our analysis highlights key challenges in leveraging Code Interpreter, especially due to varying task characteristics that affect whether code, text, mixture, or both are most effective.

-\textbf{2) R1-Code-Interpreter: the first SFT + RL framework that teaches reasoning LLMs to leverage Code Interpreter across diverse tasks.} We synthesize 6.5k multi-turn trajectories with interleaved reasoning and code execution for SFT, followed by RL for further optimization.
-We fine-tune Qwen-2.5~\citep{qwen2025qwen25technicalreport} models (3B/7B/14B), achieving average success rate improvements of 28.8\% on 107 train tasks and 27.2\% on 37 test tasks.
-As shown in Figure~\ref{fig:fig1_overview}, our best model, R1-CI-14B, raises accuracy from 44.0\% to 64.1\%, outperforming GPT-4o (text-only: 58.6\%) and approaching GPT-4o with Code Interpreter (70.9\%).
-Notably, during training the model exhibits emergent self-checking behavior via code generation.
-The trained model also requires less costs of inference times and exhibits better decisions of code/text choice.

-\textbf{3) Extensive experiments comparing training strategies:} We conduct systematic experiments to investigate training strategies, leading to several key insights: 1) Pre-trained LLMs naturally generate Python code; no additional output templating is needed.
-2) Warm-starting with SFT significantly improves integration of Code Interpreter, compared to cold-start RL without the initial SFT stage, especially for the generalization across tasks and domains.
-3) Surprisingly, initializing with reasoning-focused models (e.g., R1-distilled) degrades performance and generalization, suggesting that excessive textual reasoning training can impair inherent coding ability.
-4) GRPO is better than PPO in training Code Interpreter across different model sizes and numbers of task types.
-5) Masking code execution outputs during training improves stability in multi-turn RL involving interleaved reasoning and execution.

-\textbf{4) RL limitation analysis:} By tuning number of training tasks, we analyze the limitations of RL in training and optimizing Code Interpreter.
-Unlike prior work focused on narrow domains such as math or retrieval, we find that RL for general-purpose Code Interpreter is substantially more challenging, as it must learn a policy effective across 144 diverse tasks with varying characteristics.